09.14.2011 05:25 PM

 WASHINGTON: Spectrum Bridge is on a

 roll.
-The company has won approval from the Federal Communications Commission
+The company today won approval from the Federal Communications Commission

 to test its TV white spaces database.
-The news came a day after the Lake Mary,
+The news comes a day after the Lake Mary,

 Fla., company scored $8.8 million in second-round funding.